QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

     c = np.zeros(T+1)
     k = np.zeros(T+2)
     c[0] = 0.3
-    k[0] = k_ss  # Start at steady state
+    k[0] = k_ss  # Start at steady-state
     paths = bisection_method(c, k, γ, δ, β, α, A)

     plot_paths(paths, ss=k_ss)

-Evidently in this economy with a large value of :math:`T`, :math:`K_t` stays near its initial value at the until the end of time approaches closely
+Evidently, in this economy with a large value of :math:`T`, :math:`K_t` stays near its initial value at the until the end of time approaches closely

-Evidently, the planner likes the steady state capital stock and wants to stay near there for a long time
+Evidently, the planner likes the steady-state capital stock and wants to stay near there for a long time

 Let's see what happens when we push the initial